blakedehaas/clare/README.md

-# CLARE: A novel classification-regression network for plasmasphere electron temperature prediction
+# CLARE: Novel binned classification-regression network for plasmasphere electron temperature

 TODO: Add short description and link to the paper